Influence Maximization Based on Dynamic Personal Perception in Knowledge Graph: Experiments

-Figs.~\ref{Fig:yelp_sigma_b}-\ref{Fig:douban_sigma_b} compare the importance-aware influence in large datasets under different budgets.\footnote{Fig.~\ref{Fig:douban_sigma_b} doesn't include HAG due to execution time longer than 12 hours.} For all datasets, \algo\ achieves the largest influence spread, followed by BundleGRD and HAG, and PS, because \algo\ is able to exploit the changes in users' preferences and social influence strength.
-PS fails to obtain a large influence spread because it only estimates the influence of a seed alone and cannot utilize the impact of items from other promotions to find seeds.
-BundleGRD usually achieves smaller than half of the importance-aware influence compared with \algo, because it neglects the substitutable relationship and regards all items as a bundle to be promoted.
-HAG outperforms BundleGRD in \textit{Yelp} with low budgets and in \textit{Amazon} when the budget is relatively low to the social network size.
+Figs.~\ref{Fig:yelp_sigma_b}-\ref{Fig:douban_sigma_b} compare the \opt{full}{importance-aware }influence in large datasets under different budgets.\footnote{Fig.~\ref{Fig:douban_sigma_b} doesn't include HAG due to execution time longer than 12 hours.} For all datasets, \opt{short}{\salgo}\opt{full}{\algo} achieves the largest influence spread, followed by DRHGA, BGRD, HAG, and PS, because \opt{short}{\salgo}\opt{full}{\algo} is able to exploit the changes in users' preferences\opt{short}{.}\opt{full}{ and social influence strength.} PS fails to obtain a large influence spread because it only estimates the influence of a seed alone and cannot utilize the impact of items from other promotions to find seeds.
+BGRD usually achieves smaller than half of the \opt{full}{importance-aware }influence compared with \opt{short}{\salgo}\opt{full}{\algo}, because it neglects the substitutable relationship and regards all items as a bundle to be promoted.
+Although DRHGA also promotes all items, it is usually better than BGRD since DRHGA is able to select appropriate users to promote each item, instead of regarding all items as a bundle in BGRD.
+However, as DRHGA does not choose items to be promoted, it still generate a smaller influence spread compared with \opt{short}{\salgo}\opt{full}{\algo}.
+HAG outperforms BGRD in \textit{Yelp} with low budgets and in \textit{Amazon} when the budget is relatively low to the social network size.
 This is because HAG greedily selects the most influential combination of user-item pairs as the seeds, instead of the most influential user to promote a bundle of items, making the solutions of HAG more cost-effective.
-BundleGRD fails to achieve a large influence spread for a large $b$ in \textit{Douban} since items (e.g., songs and books) in \textit{Douban} are usually complementary, but BundleGRD still allocates the budget to the same users to promote a bundle of complementary items.
+BGRD fails to achieve a large influence spread for a large $b$ in \textit{Douban} since items (e.g., songs and books) in \textit{Douban} are usually complementary, but BGRD still allocates the budget to the same users to promote a bundle of complementary items.